 How Can Credit Monitoring Help Me?

 Credit monitoring is a valuable tool you can use to help protect yourself against identity theft and other types of financial fraud.
-With a credit monitoring service, you will be able to quickly spot fraudulent accounts that have been opened in your name, as well as unfamiliar loans that may have been taken out using your Social Security number and other personal information.
+Credit monitoring can help you spot fraudulent accounts that have been opened in your name, as well as unfamiliar loans that may have been taken out using your Social Security number and other personal information.

 The sooner you catch activity by an identity thief or fraudster who has hijacked your personal information and used it to take out a loan or open up a credit card in your name, the easier it will be to restore your identity and financial life.

-Equifax offers three different credit monitoring services, designed to meet your specific needs.
-The three services include a combination of one or more of the following features:
+Equifax offers three different credit monitoring products, designed to meet your specific needs.
+The three products include a combination of one or more of the following features: